 Fire door advice

-Fire doors are designed to keep you and other tenants safe.
+Fire Doors are designed to keep you and other tenants safe.

+Fire Doors close behind you to create a barrier from fire and toxic smoke, preventing them from travelling around a building.
 This helps to contain the fire within an area, allowing for clear evacuation and safe access for the emergency services.
 They’re specifically designed to withstand fire for up to 30 minutes.

 In a block of flats, you’ll find fire and smoke doors on the stairwells, corridors, and on the front doors of flats.
 You’ll also see them protecting areas where there’s a risk of fire, such as bin storage rooms or mains electricity service cupboards.

-If your front door leads into a communal area in your building, it has to be a fire door.
+If your front door leads into a communal area in your building, it has to be a Fire Door.
 Sometimes you’ll find them inside flats, too, but this depends on an individual flat’s specific design and layout.

 How often will Bolton at Home check the Fire Doors in my building, and what will you check?